 At Peak Centre Academy, we have remarkable staff members who have proven their excellence in education and athletics throughout their careers.
-We are extremely lucky to have the following as part of our academic staff for the 2020-21 year:
+We are extremely lucky to have the following as part of our academic staff:

 Shaun Quinn, B.A., M.Ed. - Principal/High School Teacher